Ram Ke Naam: Reception and analysis

 The film received a positive reception from critics, and also received several national and international awards.
 A review in the magazine Manushi stated that the film was a reminder of "that rare commodity called truth," and went on to say that although the film might be considered to have flaws of a technical nature, it should be mandatory viewing for people who wished to understand the Ayodhya dispute.

 The VHP and its affiliates in the Sangh Parivar reacted with hostility to the film, stating that it was "anti-Hindu."
 In 1993 volunteers of the Akhil Bharatiya Vidyarthi Parishad and the Rashtriya Swayamsevak Sangh prevented the documentary from being screened at a college in Mumbai.
 In 2002, the VHP also prevented the movie from being screened at the American Museum of Natural History.
 After a screening of the documentary at ILS Law College on 27 December 2014 was cancelled due to threats from right wing organisations, Patwardhan officially released the documentary on YouTube.
 In February 2019, YouTube put an age restriction on the documentary which now opens with a disclaimer saying it may be “inappropriate for some users” even though the film holds a U certificate (for unrestricted public exhibition) from the Central Board of Film Certification.
-In August 2019, a screening of the film at the Hyderabad Central University was interrupted and the organisers detained by police.
+In August 2019, a screening of the film at the Hyderabad Central University was interrupted and the organisers were detained by police.

 Patwardhan was already fairly well known thanks to his earlier films, such as Prisoners of Conscience, which critiqued the state of emergency imposed by Prime Minister Indira Gandhi in the mid 1970s.
-However, Ram ke Naam earned him a wide recognition for the first time.
+However, Ram Ke Naam earned him a wide recognition for the first time.
+Patwardhan also alleged that actors Amitabh Bachchan and Jaya Bachchan had told the authorities of the Berlin International Film Festival that they should not have selected such an "anti-India" film.